 Tips for Filing while Furloughed

-You should file your taxes, even if you are unemployed.
+You should file your taxes, even if you are unemployed or furloughed.
 Receiving any income that exceeds $12,200 for a single filer must be filed.
 Otherwise, the IRS can (and likely will) implement penalties.
 Filing late, as usual, will also subject you to interest charges.
 It also may be in your best interest to file early to receive your return as soon as possible.

 There are a variety of tax breaks, or deductibles, that you likely qualify for now that you didn’t before.